National Invitation Tournament

-The National Invitation Tournament (NIT) is a men's college basketball tournament operated by the National Collegiate Athletic Association (NCAA).
-Played at regional sites and traditionally at Madison Square Garden (Final Four) in New York City each March and April, it was founded in 1938 and was originally the most prestigious post-season showcase for college basketball.
-The 2021 tournament, in which all games were played in Denton and Frisco, Texas, marked the first time that the NIT's semifinals and championship games were not hosted at Madison Square Garden; MSG won't play host to the games entirely starting in 2023.
+The National Invitation Tournament (NIT) is an annual men's college basketball tournament operated by the National Collegiate Athletic Association (NCAA).
+Since 2023, all rounds of the tournament are played at various sites across the country which are selected annually.
+From its founding in 1938 to 2022, the semifinals and finals were always played at Madison Square Garden (MSG) in New York City.
+Predating the NCAA Division I men's basketball tournament by one year, the NIT was considered the most prestigious post-season showcase for college basketball before its status was superseded in the mid-1950s by the NCAA tournament.

-Over time, it became eclipsed by the NCAA Division I men's basketball tournament, which is now known informally as "March Madness."
-The NIT is now a tournament for teams that do not receive a berth in the NCAA tournament.

 A second, much more recent "NIT" tournament is played in November and known as the NIT Season Tip-Off.
 Formerly the "Preseason NIT" (and still sometimes referred to as such colloquially), it was founded in 1985.
-Like the postseason NIT, its final rounds are played at Madison Square Garden.
+Unlike the postseason NIT, its final rounds are played at Madison Square Garden.
 Both tournaments were operated by the Metropolitan Intercollegiate Basketball Association (MIBA) until 2005, when they were purchased by the NCAA, and the MIBA disbanded.

-Unless otherwise qualified, the terms "NIT" or "National Invitation Tournament" refer to the post-season tournament in both common and official use.
+Unless otherwise qualified, the terms National Invitation Tournament or NIT refer to the post-season tournament in both common and official use.

 History

 Founding

 The post-season National Invitation Tournament was founded in 1938 by the Metropolitan Basketball Writers Association, one year after the NAIA tournament was created by basketball's inventor Dr. James Naismith, and one year before the NCAA tournament.
 The first NIT was won by the Temple University Owls over the Colorado Buffaloes.

-Responsibility for the NIT's administration was transferred in 1940 to the Metropolitan Intercollegiate Basketball Committee, a body of local New York colleges: Fordham University, Manhattan College, New York University, St. John's University, and Wagner College.
+Responsibility for the NIT's administration was transferred in 1940 to the Metropolitan Intercollegiate Basketball Committee, a body of local New York colleges: Fordham University, Manhattan University, New York University, St. John's University, and Wagner College.
 This became the Metropolitan Intercollegiate Basketball Association (MIBA) in 1948.

 Originally the tournament invited a field of six teams, with all games played at Madison Square Garden in Manhattan.

 The field was expanded to eight teams in 1941, 12 in 1949, 14 in 1965, 16 in 1968, 24 in 1979, 32 in 1980, and 40 from 2002 through 2006.
 From 2007 to 2019 and since 2022, the tournament reverted to the current 32-team format; 2021 saw the field cut to 16 due to the COVID-19 pandemic, where no games were scheduled the year before.